mariushusevaag/TheNameQuizApp-DAT153/README.md

 ## Functionality of the app
 - Add persons with name and image
 - Delete persons
-- Browse saved persons
+- Browse a list of persons
-- Name guesser quiz
+- Name quiz